daronphang/coding_resources/javascript/react/basics.md

 ```

 ## States:
+Built-in React object used to manage data about the component.
 Needed if changes in data are reflected in UI.
+Key features:
+- Changes in state is triggered by user action through event handlers and re-renders/evaluates the component.
+- State object is initialized in constructor and can store multiple properties.
+- setState() is used to change value of state object.
+- State data can be modified by its own component but not from outside (private).
-React will re-evaulate the component in which the state was registered.
-Separated on per component basis.
-Can be used to store values.
-Can have multiple states in single component.
-For updating states that are dependent on previous states, pass a function into the state function.
+- Can have multiple states in single component, and separated by per component basis.
+- For updating states that are dependent on previous states, pass a function into the state function.

+useState always returns an array with two elements:
+1) First is current value itself.
-useState always returns an array with two elements, and the second is always a function which can be called to set a new value.
-Calling that function will also trigger React to re-evaulate the component.
+2) Second is always a function which can be called to set a new value (re-evaluates component).

 Stateless/dumb components are those that do not have hold any states.

+## Props:
+Immutable and are used to pass data between components (parent to child only).

 ## Controlled vs Uncontrolled Components:
 If the logic or data is handled in parent component, the child component is uncontrolled.